JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

 - **Control Center**: A comprehensive management and monitoring tool for Apache Kafka clusters.
 - **Schema Registry**: A centralized repository for managing Avro schemas used in Kafka topics.
 - **Docker**: A platform for developing, shipping, and running applications in containers for ease of deployment.

-## Prerequisites

-Before running this project, make sure you have Docker and Docker Compose installed on your machine.

 ## Usage